umateabhijeet12-eng/manuscript-generator/README.md

 # Indic Manuscript Synthesis Pipeline

-An automated, end-to-end Python pipeline that synthesizes realistic historical manuscript folios (page images) for three Indic scripts — **Devanagari**, **Modi**, and **Sharada** — along with fully synchronized ground-truth annotations.
+An automated, end to end Python pipeline that synthesizes realistic historical manuscript folios (page images) for three Indic scripts — **Devanagari**, **Modi**, and **Sharada**  along with fully synchronized ground-truth annotations.
 Built to produce training data for OCR models on historical handwritten manuscripts.